 If you want to try one of the very best pastéis de nata, then take a trip to one of Lisbon’s oldest bakeries: Pastéis de Belém, which has been running continuously since 1837.

 Pastéis de Belém is located just a few paces away from Jerónimos Monastery, where the classic delicacy originated.
-In the 18th century, monks in the monastery used egg whites to starch nuns’ clothing, which left a residue of yolks, which they repurposed into sweet custard tarts.
+In the 18th century, monks in the monastery used egg whites to starch nuns’ clothing, which left a surplus of yolks, which they repurposed into sweet custard tarts.
 Later, when times became tough, the monks began selling the tarts to sustain themselves.

 Eventually, some monks set up shop at a sugar refinery nearby, and so Pastéis de Belém was born.
 It is believed to be the only bakery in the city that still uses the precise original recipe.

-Pastéis de Belém sells all sorts of other tasty baked snacks, sweet and savoury.
+Pastéis de Belém also sells all sorts of other tasty baked snacks, sweet and savoury.
 It has a café, but another nice option when the sun in shining is to take your pastel de nata across the road to Praça do Império Garden, where you can enjoy it in full view of the monastery.

 Check out these facts about pastéis de nata for more about their origins and history.

-33. Buy some roast chestnuts from a street cart
+39. Buy some roast chestnuts from a street cart

 If you visit Lisbon during the cooler months of the year, you will notice street vendors around the city selling bags of hot roast chestnuts.
 Their street carts are engulfed in a swirling smoke and a welcoming aroma that is guaranteed to intrigue you.